Ranking

 -

 Jjajang - Black Bean flavor.
 “Bean flavor, the heck?” you may say.
 You underestimate the power of beans.
-It’s warm and comforting like snuggling a large lab.
+It’s warm and comforting like snuggling a large Labrador.

 -